wso2-extensions/esb-connector-servicenow/docs/table.md

 * keyValuePairs: Name-value pairs to use to filter the result set
 * sysparmQueryNoDomain: Restrict the record search to only the domains the logged in user is configured
 * sysparmQueryCategory: Name of the category to use for queries
-* apiVersion: Optional version to be embeded in the URL
+* apiVersion: Optional version to be embeded in the url

 **Sample request**